labiium/pytestlab/README.md

 # PyTestLab

-A Python library for instrument automation and measurement data management.
+A Python library for test and measurement  automation and measurement data management.